21 Twitchy, Itchy Explanations for Why Your Scalp Itches

 Psoriasis or eczema

 Psoriasis looks similar to dandruff but is usually thicker and red, notes Esta Kronberg, MD, a dermatologist in Houston, Texas, but it can be treated the same way dandruff is treated.
 For both eczema and psoriasis, Dr. Klein recommends topical steroids, vitamin D analogues (calcipotriene), coal tar, salicylic acid, excimer laser, phototherapy, and immunomodulatory agents for severe cases.
-There are the best all-natural psoriasis and eczema treatments.
+For more relief, try one of these all-natural psoriasis and eczema treatments.

 It’s possible that your itchy scalp is nothing more than a sunburn, Dr. Shainhouse suggests.
 If you’ve been out all day and forgot to wear a hat, think sunburn first, and get some relief with a cool shower and some hydrocortisone cream (available over the counter).